Lenore (ballad): Adaptations

-Russian poet Pavel Katenin freely adapted the story of Lenore in his own work Olga.
+Russian poet Vasily Zhukovsky wrote two free adaptations of Bürger's ballad: Lyudmila (1808), which is considered the first Russian ballad, and Svetlana (1813).
+In both of these, Zhukovsky gave the story a Russian setting.
+Zhukovsky also wrote a more accurate translation in 1831, maintaining the original title and setting.
+Zhukovsky's contemporary Pavel Katenin freely adapted the story of Lenore in his own work Olga (1816).

 In 1828, Karl von Holtei wrote Lenore, a dramatization of Bürger's ballad which achieved great popularity.
-Several composers have written pieces based on, or inspired by, "Lenore".
-Joachim Raff's Symphony No .5, named Lenore, one of his best-regarded works and which he finished writing in 1872, has been described by pianist Donald Ellman as "a most important pivotal work between early and late-romantic styles".
+Several composers have written pieces based on, or inspired by, Lenore.
+Joachim Raff's Symphony No. 5, named Lenore, one of his best-regarded works and which he finished writing in 1872, has been described by pianist Donald Ellman as "a most important pivotal work between early and late-romantic styles".
+It also inspired Klughardt's Symphony No. 1 of 1873.
 In 1874, Henri Duparc wrote his symphonic poem Lénore, which was then arranged for two pianos by Camille Saint-Saëns and for piano duet by César Franck.
 Musicologist Julien Tiersot called it "one of the best models of its kind".
 Between 1857 and 1858, Franz Liszt wrote his first melodrama, Lenore, based on Bürger's ballad.
-Maria Theresia von Paradis also composed a ballad for voice and piano in 1789 based on "Lenore".
+Maria Theresia von Paradis also composed a ballad for voice and piano in 1789 based on Lenore.

-"Lenore" has also inspired several illustrations by a large number of notable artists, including Carl Oesterley, Daniel Chodowiecki, Ary Scheffer, Horace Vernet, Johann Christian Ruhl, Hermann Plüddemann, Johann Heinrich Ramberg, Louis Boulanger, Otto Schubert, Eugen Napoleon Neureuther, Karl Friedrich Lessing, Frank Kirchbach, Georg Emanuel Opiz, William Blake, Franz Stassen, Franz Kolbrand, Octave Penguilly L'Haridon, Wilhelm Emelé, Alfred Elmore and Frank Stone.
+Lenore has also inspired several illustrations by a large number of notable artists, including Carl Oesterley, Daniel Chodowiecki, Ary Scheffer, Horace Vernet, Johann Christian Ruhl, Hermann Plüddemann, Johann Heinrich Ramberg, Louis Boulanger, Otto Schubert, Eugen Napoleon Neureuther, Karl Friedrich Lessing, Frank Kirchbach, Georg Emanuel Opiz, William Blake, Franz Stassen, Franz Kolbrand, Octave Penguilly L'Haridon, Wilhelm Emelé, Alfred Elmore and Frank Stone.
 Lady Diana Beauclerk's depictions of the ballad were published in William Robert Spencer's rendering, while Daniel Maclise and Moritz Retzsch illustrated Julia Margaret Cameron and Frederic Shoberl's translations, respectively.

 The main plot of the ballad is classified as Aarne–Thompson–Uther ATU 365, "The dead bridegroom carries off his bride" or The Specter Bridegroom, a sister story to Icelandic ghost story/folk tale The Deacon of the Dark River.